notamudkipiguess/FDPClient-Archive/README.md

+# FDP Archive
 This is a archive that contains most versions of FDPClient.

+# Why?
+SkidderMC decided to say "screw you" and remove older versions off their GitHub repo, and also I was bored as heck.

+# Note
+There are no FDP reload builds here.
 Why?
-Well SkidderMC decided to say "screw you" and remove older versions off their GitHub repo, and also I was bored as heck.

-Create an issue if you think that a version that is missing here or you have a version that this archive doesn't have
+Because they dont matter.